Ready to help treat your pet to a healthy life?

 You never know when a fun game of hide and seek may involve the whole family!
 When it comes to your pup, it’s an opportunity to work on basic dog training commands.

 Start by telling your dog to sit, stay, and wait, and slowly back away.
 If they move, make them repeat the commands.
 When you get to a point where you can back away across the room, try exiting the room and “hiding.”
 Then, call your pup loudly and have them come find you!
-Be sure to reward your good boy with lots of praise and treats when they are successful.
+Be sure to reward your good boy or girl with lots of praise and treats when they are successful.

 Note that if your dog is unable to sit and wait on their own at this time, having another family member or friend present to wait with them may help.